marq35/scanme/readme.txt

-This is app created by me - Marcin Maciaszek a.k.a. marq You can use it and share it if you want!!!
+This is app created by me - marq
+You can use it and share it if you want!!!
 Works only on Unix workstations!!!